Easter Adventure Trail

 Follow the flock to High Lodge Farm this Easter for our action-packed sheep-themed Easter Adventure Trail!

-Seek out our 10 baa-liantly decorated sheep hiding in the woodland waiting for you to discover them.
-Once you've completed the trail, head to our Field of Fun to explore our woodland games, take a spin on the barrel train, play on the farm tractor, climb the bales and then tuck into some food and drink.
+Then head to the Field of Fun to explore the garden games, take a spin on the barrel train, play on the farm tractor, build a castle in the sandpit, climb the bales and tuck into some delicious food and drink.
+Don't forget to collect your free chocolate egg on the way home!

 The trail promises our usual back-to-basics farm fun, tonnes of fresh air and probably a fair bit of mud… please dress appropriately!